 - $5,000 for medical payments

-Having the right insurance can also make your business more attractive to potential customers who prefer working with licensed and insured contractors.
+Having the right insurance can also make your business more attractive to potential customers who prefer working with licensed and insured contractors, especially for landscaping Denver projects.

 Business Registration

-Before offering your services, you must register your business with the State of Colorado.
+Before offering your services, you must register your business with the State of Colorado, particularly if you plan to provide landscaping Grand Junction services.

 This involves: